gvwilson/thirdbit/_posts/2015/2015-01-01-things-i-wont-do-this-year.md

       I managed to deliver a 30,000-word story to my daughter this Christmas, but it took 15 months.
       Realistically,
-      I'll do well in 2015 to revise that and get it <a href="http://sensibleadventures.com">published</a>.
+      I'll do well in 2015 to revise that and get it published.
       The other fiction I've had on the back burner for the last few years will just have to wait…
     </p>
   </dd>